Body! Voice! Imagination!

-Beginning Acting: 7-9 years old
+Acting I: 7-9 years old

-Beginning Acting: 10+ years old
+Acting I: 10+ years old

 Musical Theatre (Recreational Track):

-Beginning Musical Theatre: 7-9 years old
+Musical Theatre I: 7-9 years old

-Beginning Musical Theatre: 10+ years old
+Musical Theatre I: 10+ years old

-Musical theater classes are currently offered in a recreational and focus track.
+Musical Theatre classes are currently offered in a recreational and focus track.
 Both recreational and focus tracks are offered for ages 7-9 and for 10+.
 The focus track takes the skills learned in Recreational Musical Theater and develops them to a deeper understanding.
 More advanced choreography, vocal lines, and character development is explored in the focus track.
 Students must have taken Recreational Musical Theater and must have the approval of the teacher through an audition process or in class observations.